mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 As I used these terms in an academic context there was push back from colleagues - seeing choice as a term tainted by market driven trends in education.
 Instead, to help reflect on this issue, this thesis engages with a complex and dynamic picture of participant agency.
 This complexity is important to this thesis as it allows a full exploration of contextual factors at play, especially initial and emerging barriers to participation to undertaking project work.
 One research question of thesis addresses the process of developing agency within a community.
 While agency and autonomy have disputed, often inter-related definitions [@huang_autonomy_2013; @matusov_mapping_2016].
 In chapter 3, this study explores the following terms to guide later analysis: instrumental agency; relational agency ; and authorial agency.

-Who benefits from supporting the Game Making Movement?
-The term Game Making Movement has not been widely applied, but its use by some writers indicates that a significant amount of research has been carried out as part of funded programs, not to mention extensive and creative efforts by professionals and volunteers alike to incorporate this game making into educational experiences.
-There are diverse motivations to encourage in game making for learning.
-Some of those actors motivations may negatively impact the inclusivity of the learning environments in which game making happens.
-See Vossoughi and colleagues  [@vossoughi_making_2016] critique of maker movement and the potentially negative impact of the positivist, industry-focused STEM agenda on inclusive practice.

 ### Research Questions - July 2024